scripting/feedland/database/worknotes.md

+#### 12/16/23; 12:07:17 PM by DW

+Disabled the deleteItem call, we don't respect flDeleted att on items.
+So this is pointless.

 #### 12/14/23; 11:41:07 AM by DW

 Fixed a problem, when we discover a new feed in a reading list, we set its category string incorrectly.
 It needed to be surrounded by commas.